confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/configuration_options.rst

   * Importance: high
   * Dependents: ``partition.field.name``, ``partition.duration.ms``, ``path.format``, ``locale``, ``timezone``, ``schema.generator.class``

+``schema.generator.class``
+  The schema generator to use with partitioners.

+  * Type: class
+  * Importance: high

 ``partition.field.name``
   The name of the partitioning field when FieldPartitioner is used.